 You base infrastructure must be as simple as possible, save your energy for the complexity that will inevitably come from applications, networking, scalability and security.

-You can however choose to run your built container in a layer so your prebuilt app image remains untouched and any data goes to a new layer.
+You can run your any built container in a layer so your prebuilt app image remains untouched and any data goes to a new layer.

 The first build model uses recipes.
 Recipes are basically a set of instructions to install and setup an application in a container.
 Build systems of this kind are basically bash scripts that get executed in the container.
 The most important keywords used are FROM, ENV, COPY, RUN, PORT and VOLUME.